OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ## 1.1.
 Evasion - Model behaviour manipulation through use
 Impact:  Integrity of model behaviour is affected, leading to issues from unwanted model output (e.g. failing fraud detection, decisions leading to safety issues, reputation damage, liability).

-An attacker provides input that has intentionally been designed to cause a machine learning model to behave in an unwanted way.
+Fooling models with deceptive input data.
+In other words: an attacker provides input that has intentionally been designed to cause a machine learning model to behave in an unwanted way.
 In other words, the attacker fools the model with deceptive input data.

 A category of such an attack involves small perturbations leading to a large modification of its outputs.
 Such modified inputs are often called adversarial examples.
 Another categorization is to distinguish between physical input manipulation (e.g. changing the real world to influence for example a camera image) and digital input manipulation (e.g. changing the digital image).
 Another example is a prompt to a large language model that tries to evade any protections against unwanted answers.